SKPG-GitHub/microbit-shell/README.md

 #### DONE, Enjoy the project.

+Press ';' to run the command.
+(Enter doesn't work)

 ## How to import this project ![Build status badge](https://github.com/skpg-github/microbit-shell/workflows/MakeCode/badge.svg)

 To edit this repository in MakeCode.